kcybulski/prosody-modules/mod_pubsub_feeds/README.markdown

   Option                 Description
   ---------------------- -------------------------------------------------------------------------
-  feeds                  A list of virtual nodes to create and their associated Atom or RSS URL. feed\_pull\_interval   Number of minutes between polling for new results (default 15) use\_pubsubhubub       If PubSubHubbub should be enabled, true by default.
+  `feeds`                A list of virtual nodes to create and their associated Atom or RSS URL.
+  `feed_pull_interval`   Number of minutes between polling for new results (default 15) `use_pubsubhubub`      Set to `false` to disable PubSubHubbub

 # Compatibility